rust-lang/rust/text/0000-repr-align.md

 declaration, and the actual alignment of the structure will be the maximum of all `align` directives and the natural alignment of the struct itself.

-Semantically, it will be guaranteed (modulo `unsafe` code and `#[repr(packed)`) that custom alignment will always be respected.
+Semantically, it will be guaranteed (modulo `unsafe` code) that custom alignment will always be respected.
 If a pointer to a non-aligned structure exists and is used then it is considered unsafe behavior.
 Local variables, objects in arrays, statics, etc, will all respect the custom alignment specified for a type.

-The `#[repr(align)]` attribute will not interact with `#[repr(packed)]` in the sense that the `packed` attribute only affects *field alignment* whereas `align` affects the *struct alignment*.
-The `packed` may indirectly lower struct alignment by lowering the alignment of fields, and then `align` may raise the overal struct alignment.
+For now, it will be illegal to mix `#[repr(align)]` and `#[repr(packed)]` in structs.
+Specifically, both attributes cannot be applied on the same struct, and a `#[repr(packed)]` struct cannot transitively contain another struct with `#[repr(align)]` or vice versa.
+The behavior of MSVC and gcc differ in how these properties interact, and for now we'll just yield an error while we get experience with the two attributes.

 Some examples of `#[repr(align)]` are: